!Call To Action

 What Are The Aussie Shepherd’s Grooming Needs?

 Aussies have thick coats.
 They are very pretty dogs, and are quite fluffy.
 There is a downside to that, though: Fido does shed quite a bit.
 You’ll need to brush your pooch about once a week, and may need to use a special brush, known as an undercoat rake.
+Why your pet’s coat gets matted – and how to prevent it is an important issue to be aware of when caring for an Aussie’s thick coat.

 The Australian Shepherd is prone to wax buildup, so you’ll need to clean your pet’s ears.
 Regular nail trims and dental care are also important.
 You may find it worth your while to take your pooch to a groomer.
 Ask your vet for specific advice.